 I have been at the MSD at Melbourne University teaching architectural practice and design since 2006.
 Prior to this I worked in architectural offices, research organisations and in my own practice.
 I have taught design at RMIT and Melbourne University.
 I once worked for a dot-com until it imploded.

 I currently write here about: architecture, urban design, technology, and architectural history.
 I see architecture as a domain which requires research that is future driven and directly confronts the dilemmas that architects face.
 I hold grave fears for the profession’s continuing existence.

 In 2010 I collaborated with others to exhibit a project called Mould City as a part of the Australian Pavilion at the Architecture Biennale.
 In 2010 and 2012 I led postgraduate MSD students to Monterrey Mexico.
 This work involved to working with people in informal settlements.
 Recently, as an architect, I have worked with the Port Phillip Community Housing Group and the Quaker Society of Friends.

 More recently, in 2015, I formed a collaborative group based in MSD which entered an entry in the Planetary Urbanisation competition sponsored by the journal ARCH+.
 The entry proposed the remediation of the Whaleback iron ore site in the Pilbara whilst giving primacy to indigenous ownership and governance in that region.
-I scheme was published in ARCH+ in May 2016.
+The scheme was published in ARCH+ in May 2016.

-In early 2016 and now in 2017 I have been teaching a new elective called Design Activism which introduces MArch students to the skills needed to position design thinking and design research into protest campaigns.
+In early 2016 and now in 2017 I have been teaching a new elective called Design Activism which introduces MSD MArch students to the skills needed to position design thinking and design research into protest campaigns.

 In 2017, amongst other things, I am doing specialised research in the following areas: the institutional logics of architectural practice, co-working spaces and workplace design, digital practice in architects offices, the history of architectural computing in the mid to late 1980s via the William J Mitchell Collection and more on the work of the Australian architect Robin Boyd.